Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

 In the cardiac electrophysiological application, a well-specified multivariate log-normal prior distribution is used for the nine parameters of the Beeler--Reuter (BR) model~(Table~S4) and the standard deviation $\sigma$.
 This joint prior distribution is centered at the reference parameter values and assumes zero covariance between the nine parameters and the standard deviation $\sigma$.
 Stimulation conditions $A_s$, $t_{on}$ and $t_{dur}$, membrane capacitance $C_m$, and initial conditions $V_m(0)$, $[Ca]_i(0)$, $x_1(0)$, $m(0)$, $h(0)$, $j(0)$, $d(0)$ and $f(0)$ are set to their reference values~(Table~S4), and are not estimated via our model-data fitting techniques.

-\paragraph{iv.\ Calibrating the model to data:} We use two approaches to fit each example model to data, with the first being maximum likelihood estimation (MLE) and the second being Bayesian inference.
+\paragraph{Step iv.\ \hltext{Fitting the model to data:}} We use two approaches to fit each example model to data, with the first being maximum likelihood estimation (MLE) and the second being Bayesian inference.
 To implement these two approaches, we conveniently rewrite the Gaussian likelihood function defined in Eq.~\ref{eq:likelihood}, as

-where $\sigma_{y_{j}}(x_i)=\varepsilon y_{\mathrm{model},j}(x_i,\bm{\theta})$ when heteroscedastic noise is used to generate the synthetic data while $\sigma_{y_{j}}(x_i)=\sigma$ when homoscedastic noise is instead used.
-Then, we use this Gaussian likelihood function and specified prior distributions~(\textit{Step iii}) to approximate the joint posterior distribution $\pi(\bm{\theta}|\bm{y}_\mathrm{obs})$ via Bayes' theorem (Eq.~\ref{eq:Bayes}) by implementing the SMC sampling algorithm adapted from Adams~et~al.~\cite{Adams2020,Adams2020a}.
-In our implementation of this posterior sampling algorithm, we use a sample size of $M=10000$, Metropolis-Hastings acceptance fraction of $C=0.95$ and effective sample size reduction target equal to $\Delta=0.001$.
-These settings were sufficient for reproducible sampler performance: results did not vary in independent runs of the sampling algorithm using a smaller sample size of $M=5000$ and larger effective sample size reduction target of $\Delta=0.005$ (results not shown).
+where $\sigma_{y_{j}}(x_i)=\varepsilon y_{\mathrm{model},j}(x_i,\bm{\theta})$ when heteroscedastic noise is used to generate the synthetic data and $\sigma_{y_{j}}(x_i)=\sigma$ when homoscedastic noise is instead used.
+Then, we use this Gaussian likelihood function and specified prior distributions~(Step iii) to approximate the joint posterior distribution $\pi(\bm{\theta}|\bm{y}_\mathrm{obs})$ via Bayes' Theorem (Eq.~\ref{eq:Bayes}) by implementing the SMC sampling algorithm adapted from Adams~et~al.~\cite{Adams2020,Adams2020a}.
+In our implementation of this posterior sampling algorithm, we use a sample size of $M=10000$, Metropolis-Hastings acceptance fraction of $C=0.95$ and effective sample size reduction target of $\Delta=0.001$.
+These settings were sufficient for reproducible sampler performance: results did not vary in independent runs of the sampling algorithm using a smaller sample size of $M=5000$ and larger effective sample size reduction target of $\Delta=0.005$~(\hltext{Figs.~S15-S21}).